wethod/learning-center-source/content/finance/index.md

 * **Mileage/Km**: whether the type of reimbursement is a fixed value (expressed in the reimbursement *value* field, required) per mile or kilometer declared by the employee. *i.e. Acme Inc. refunds 0,40 for each km travelled.
 Mario, who works for Acme, made a business trip with his own car and travelled a total of 260km.
 Mario will be refunded 140 (260x0,40=140).*
 * **Total**: whether the employer refunds the whole expense declared by the employee. *i.e. Acme Inc. refunds the total cost of a taxi trip.
 Wendy, in her business travel for Acme,took a taxi from London Victoria train station to the City and spent 30.
 Wendy will be refunded 30.*
 * **Total (max value)**: whether the employer refunds the whole expense until a maximum refund value (expressed in the *reimbursement value* field, required) is reached. *i.e. Acme Inc. refunds the total cost of a dinner up to 30.
 Britney, an account manager at Acme, had a business dinner with her clients  and spent 250.
 Britney will be refunded 30.*
+* **Quantity**: whether the employer refunds a fixed value per unit. *i.e. Acme Inc. refunds the 0,10 for each marker bought by an employee.
+Jason, a UX designer at Acme, conducted a design workshop with a client and bought 20 markers.
+Jason will be refunded 2.*

 ### Set a category of expense
 Learn how to insert categories of expenses that require a reimbursement process to pay back employees who have spent their own money for business-related expenses.